 Estimating the effect of Barton on income growth in the state begins with the present value of the students' future income stream, which is displayed in Column 4 of Table 3.2.
-To this we apply a multiplier derived from EMSI's SAM model to estimate the added labor income created in the state as students and businesses spend their higher incomes.
-As labor income increases, so does non-labor income, which consists of monies gained through investments.
-To calculate the growth in non-labor income, we multiply the increase in labor income by a ratio of Kansas' Gross State Product to total labor income in the state.
+To this we apply a multiplier derived from EMSI's SAM model to estimate the added labor income created in the state as students and businesses spend their higher incomes.26 As labor income increases, so does non-labor income, which consists of monies gained through investments.
+To calculate the growth in

+26 For a full description of the EMSI SAM model, see Appendix 3. non-labor income, we multiply the increase in labor income by a ratio of Kansas' Gross State Product to total labor income in the state.